PubuduJ/fuel-pass-app-clone/README.md

 ## How to use ?
 This project can be used by cloning the project to your local computer.

+Make sure to create a "fuel_app_db" database in the MySQL community server and add the table from the database-script.sql file to it.

+To establish a singleton connection with the MySQL server, modify the DBConnection class mySQL user name and password.

-#### Clone this repository
+#### Clone the repository
-1. Clone the project using `git clone https://github.com/PubuduJ/text-editor-application.git` terminal command.
+1. Clone the project using `git clone https://github.com/PubuduJ/fuel-pass-app-clone.git` terminal command.
 2. Open the `pom.xml` file from **IntelliJ IDEA**, make sure to open this as a project.
 3. To run this application execute `mvn javafx:run` goal or create separate maven configuration in **IntelliJ IDEA**.